elkhorn-heavy/walkthroughs/overthewire/natas/level_11.md

 // If the "$key" variable has a value - that is, it was entered by the user -
 // then run the code within this clause. if ($key != "") {
-  // This is the new code: check that the input doesn't contain the character
+  // This is the new code: check if the input contains any of the characters
   // ';', '|', or '&'.
   if (preg_match('/[;|&]/', $key)) {
-    print "Input contains an illegal character!";
+    // Tell the user that the input can't contain the illegal characters. print "Input contains an illegal character!";
   } else {
     // Run the "grep" command in case-insensitive ("-i") mode to look for the